wikipathways/wikipathways-collection/reports/WP1.md

 * InteractionTests: all 8 tests OK!
 * KEGGMetaboliteTests: all 2 tests OK!
 * LIPIDMAPSTests: all 1 tests OK!
-* MetaboliteStructureTests
-    * atLeastFifteenMetabolites: .x we found 1 problem(s):
-            * Expected true but found false
-    * isPartOfAPathway: .. all OK!
+* MetaboliteStructureTests: all 1 tests OK!
 * MetabolitesTests: all 15 tests OK!
 * OudatedDataSourcesTests: all 7 tests OK!
 * PathwayTests: all 6 tests OK!